Liber Abaci: Summary of sections

-The first section introduces the Hindu–Arabic numeral system, including methods for converting between different representation systems.
+The first section introduces the Hindu–Arabic numeral system, including its arithmetic and methods for converting between different representation systems.
 This section also includes the first known description of trial division for testing whether a number is composite and, if so, factoring it.

 The second section presents examples from commerce, such as conversions of currency and measurements, and calculations of profit and interest.

-The third section discusses a number of mathematical problems; for instance, it includes (ch.
-II.12) the Chinese remainder theorem, perfect numbers and Mersenne primes as well as formulas for arithmetic series and for square pyramidal numbers.
+The third section discusses a number of mathematical problems; for instance, it includes the Chinese remainder theorem, perfect numbers and Mersenne primes as well as formulas for arithmetic series and for square pyramidal numbers.
 Another example in this chapter involves the growth of a population of rabbits, where the solution requires generating a numerical sequence.
-Although the problem dates back long before Leonardo, its inclusion in his book is why the Fibonacci sequence is named after him today.
+Although the resulting Fibonacci sequence dates back long before Leonardo, its inclusion in his book is why the sequence is named after him today.

 The fourth section derives approximations, both numerical and geometrical, of irrational numbers such as square roots.

 The book also includes proofs in Euclidean geometry.
 Fibonacci's method of solving algebraic equations shows the influence of the early 10th-century Egyptian mathematician Abū Kāmil Shujāʿ ibn Aslam.